Neurodivergent-Affirming Therapy in Ontario

 Close-up of a calm body of water reflecting the colors of a sunset sky, with ripples near the top.

-• Reduce emotional and sensory overwhelm
+• Reducing emotional and sensory overwhelm

-• Recover from burnout and chronic stress
+• Recovering from burnout and chronic stress

-• Strengthen emotional regulation and self-trust
+• Strengthening emotional regulation and self-trust

-• Unlearn masking, people-pleasing, and self-criticism
+• Unlearning masking, people-pleasing, and self-criticism

-• Build boundaries and self-advocacy skills
+• Building boundaries and self-advocacy skills

 Close-up of a chessboard with black chess pieces set up for a game, focus on the black king and knight.

-I take a neurodiversity-affirming, trauma-informed approach that recognizes the deep connection between the mind, body, and nervous system.
+I take a neurodiversity-affirming, trauma-informed approach that recognizes the connection between the mind, body, and nervous system.
 Therapy is collaborative, adaptable, and grounded in your lived experience.

-Depending on your needs, ADHD- and autism-affirming therapy may include:
+Depending on your needs, our work may include:

 • Nervous system–informed and somatic approaches to support regulation and reduce overwhelm